DInterview-MG/MGConferenceApp/README.md

 * When a connection is shut down, there's a flurry of internal Android logging about dead threads, and the WebRTC EglRenderer continues logging for about a minute.
 It would be good to investigate this further, although it may turn out to be a library bug.
 For now it seems harmless.

+* Again due to the time constraints, there are no unit tests/other automated testing for this project.
+In a production app, it would be good to have automated testing of end-to-end calls.